SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     which consists of a string.
 Use this attribute when you want to expose a different name to Objective-C for the entity the ``objc`` attribute applies to.
     You can use this argument to name classes, protocols, methods, getters, setters, and initializers.
-In the example below, the getter for the ``enabled`` property of the ``ExampleClass`` is exposed to Objective-C code as ``isEnabled`` rather than just as the name of the property itself.
+The example below exposes the getter for the ``enabled`` property of the ``ExampleClass`` to Objective-C code as ``isEnabled``
+    rather than just as the name of the property itself.

     .. testcode:: objc-attribute